muratk5n/thirdwave/en/2022/02/h2-end-use.md

 Combustion can be used inside an engine or in a turbine to generate power.
-There is technology that can use partial H2 along with natural gas, or purely H2 for this purpose.
-GE has working technology in this space,
+There is technology that can use partial H2 along with natural gas, or purely H2.
+GE has working technology in this space.

 H2 Fuel News: "Mitsubishi Power, Georgia Power and EPRI have completed the largest H2 carbon reduction mix...
 The hydrogen fuel blending